Laurel Stories

 Nissan Laurel Hardtop 2000GX Model Overview

-The Laurel sedan was released with styling based on straight lines and flat surfaces, reminiscent of the Bluebird, but it has since been upgraded with a hardtop body style that could be said to have pioneered a genre as Japan’s first specialty car.
+The Laurel sedan was released with styling based on straight lines and flat surfaces, reminiscent of the Bluebird, but it has since been upgraded with a hardtop body style that could be said to have pioneered the specialty-car genre in Japan.

 Nissan Laurel 2000GX and 2000SGX Hardtops (1972)